dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 Select- status of vertices of the active Vertex Group:

+Assign
-- **Assign** : To assign the Selected vertices to the Group with the weight as defined in the "Weight:" input field (see below)
+   To assign the Selected vertices to the Group with the weight as defined in the "Weight:" input field (see below) Remove
-- **Remove** : To Remove the selected vertices from the Group (and thus also delete their weight values)
+   To Remove the selected vertices from the Group (and thus also delete their weight values) Select
-- **Select** : To Select all vertices contained in the Group
+   To Select all vertices contained in the Group Deselect
-- **Deselect** : To deselect all verts contained in the group
+   To deselect all verts contained in the group

 Below this row of buttons you see a numeric "Weight:" input field where you specify the weight value that gets assigned to the selected verts when you press the Assign Button.